Trade preferences available to the African, Caribbean and Pacific States having concluded WTO-compatible agreements with the EU.

 Interim EPAs with the following regions are expected to enter into force or be provisionally applied as soon as the ratification procedures in the countries concerned have been completed:

 Following the submission of the instruments of ratification to the Council Secretariat, the interim EPA with Eastern and Southern Africa started to be provisionally applied as of 14 May 2012 between the EU and Mauritius, Madagascar, Seychelles and Zimbabwe.
 From the same day, the rules of origin set out in Protocol 1 to that agreement replaced those laid down in Annex II to the Market Access Regulation (MAR).
-The interim agreement has been published in the Official Journal of the EU No EU No L 111 of 24 April 2012 .
-Although Comoros and Zambia initialled the interim ESA EPA, they have neither signed nor ratified it yet and therefore their exports to the EU are governed by the Generalised System of Preferences (GSP).
+The interim agreement has been published in the Official Journal of the EU No L 111 of 24 April 2012 .
+Comoros has ratified the interim ESA EPA and it is provisionally applying it since 7 February 2019.
+Although Zambia initialled the interim ESA EPA, it has neither signed nor ratified it yet and therefore its exports to the EU are governed by the Generalised System of Preferences (GSP).

 As of 4 August 2014 Cameroon has started to provisionally apply the Economic Partnership Agreement between the EC and Central Africa.
-In the absence of a protocol on rules of origin in the Agreement, the applicable rules of origin regarding exportations from Cameroon are those contained in Annex II of the Market Access Regulation.
-The applicable rules of origin for EU exportations to Cameroon: Annex.
+In the absence of a protocol on rules of origin in the Agreement, the applicable rules of origin regarding exportations from Cameroon to the EU are those contained in Annex II of the Market Access Regulation.
+The applicable rules of origin for EU exports to Cameroon are those contained in the Decree No 2016/367 of 3 August 2016: FR.

 Other interim EPAs have not been applied yet: